IBM-Cloud/techxchange-labs/docs/agentic-1813/05-publish-sample-agentic-da-into-catalog.md

 To verify that your deployable architecture has been successfully added:

 1. Go to the [IBM Cloud Catalog](https://cloud.ibm.com/catalog)
-1. Use the search bar and type: `Demo: Custom IaC for Agentic AI`
+1. Use the search bar and type: `Loan Risk Evaluation with Watsonx AI Agents`
 1. Once it appears in the results, **click on the deployable architecture**.
 1. From there, you can **review the details and deploy it directly** from the catalog.